ifyyegwim/LEMP-STACK-IMPLEMENTATION/README.md

 # LEMP STACK IMPLEMENTATION IN AWS
 A LEMP stack is a bundle of four different software technologies that developers use to build websites and web applications.
 LEMP is an acronym for the operating system, Linux; the web server, Nginx; the database server, MySQL; and the programming language, PHP.
 Before attempting this project, I had already created an AWS account and launched an instance running Ubuntu Server OS.
-I will now describe the steps I took to successfully implement LEMP.

-**STEP 1:** I set up an SSH and connected to Ubuntu Server instance on AWS via terminal
+**STEP 1 - Set up an SSH and connected to Ubuntu Server instance on AWS via terminal**

 <img width="569" alt="Screenshot 2023-06-03 at 09 53 27" src="https://github.com/ifyyegwim/Breaking-into-DevOps/assets/134213051/d51f51f5-5c1e-42db-9b9e-02b877a2640f">

 **STEP 2:** I installed Nginx using Ubuntu's package installer 'apt'

-*to update a list of packages in package manager, I ran the command below*
+*to update a list of packages in package manager, I ran the command:*

     sudo apt update

-*to run Nginx package installation, I ran the command below*
+*to run Nginx package installation, I ran the command:*

     sudo apt install nginx

-*to verify that Nginx is running as a service in my OS, I ran the command below*
+*to verify that Nginx is running as a service in my OS, I ran the command below:*

     sudo systemctl status nginx